marinasundstrom/marinasundstrom/README.md

-# Robert Sundström - @robertsundstrom
+# Marina Sundström - @marinasundstrom

 I'm a Software Developer, mainly working with C#/.NET and the Web.